The 8 Most Important Parts of Your Website to Update for Any Promotion

 Phase 1: Routing Pages

-This part of the user flow includes the first pages users will see: the homepage, the collection pages, and dedicated landing pages.
-The goal of these pages is to orient the user and help direct them to where they need to go to find what they’re looking for.
+This part of the user flow includes the first pages users will see: the homepage, the collection pages, or dedicated landing pages.
+The goal of these pages is to orient the user and help direct them to find what they’re looking for.

 Phase 2: Converting Pages